contactually/zuora-ruby/README.md

     - No object-level validations; relies on Zuora's own responses
     - See integration specs for full interface

+* **[0.4.0 2016-02-10]** Improves interface and feedback loop between developer and Zuora servers.
+  - Allow flexible submission of parameters to the API.
+Let Zuora's API handle validation instead of performing in the client.
+  - Adds integration specs to cover base functionality
+  - Adds exception raising to match servier-side exceptions such as missing required fields, invalid data, etc.

 # Commit rights
 Anyone who has a patch accepted may request commit rights.
 Please do so inside the pull request post-merge.